 You are here

-Note: These are minimum recommended levels and can be set higher, based on the policies of individual schools and colleges.
+The following are minimum recommended levels and can be set higher, based on the policies of individual schools and colleges.
+U-M Departments and principal investigators have the flexibility to set GSRA salaries at rates above this minimum.
 Please verify with your unit.
-Departments and principal investigators will continue to have the flexibility to set GSRA stipends at rates above this minimum.

 GSRA Average Tuition Rates

 To facilitate budget preparation, charge average tuition rates to sponsored projects, regardless of the number of credit hours for which the GSRAs are enrolled.

 GSRA Average Tuition Rates Academic Year (AY) 23-24

 |Sources: Office of Budget and Planning Memo (PDF) (Received July 19, 2023)